user4815162342/stew-cli/manual.md

             -   `all`

-    -   The field select functions can either be a comma-delimited string listing of selectors, a function, or an array of strings and functions.
+    -   The field select functions can either be a comma-delimited string listing of getters, a function, or an array of strings and functions.

         -   a generic function would be take a doc object and a callback, and call that callback with an error, the field name of the value,